FelixStegmeier/sumaform/README_ADVANCED.md

 You can specify a base OS in most modules specifying an `image` variable.

-For some modules like `minion`, `image` is mandatory and Terraform will refuse to apply plans if it is missing.
+For some modules like `minion`, `image` is mandatory and Terraform/openTofu will refuse to apply plans if it is missing.
 Please refer to `modules/<backend>/base/main.tf` for the exact list of supported OSs.

 For other modules like `server` there is a default selection if nothing is specified.
 Please note that not all OS combinations might be supported, refer to official documentation to select a compatible OS.